vishwaCodes/geoquakes-app/README.md

 # React GeoQuakes

-A React app renders significant earthquakes from the past week.
+A React app that renders significant earthquakes from the past week.

 # Technologies Used